Looking to fight crimes? Go online…

 With cybercrime on the rise, businesses are becoming increasingly concerned about the safety of their data.
 This means the growing demand for cyber security professionals is at an all-time high – making it a great career choice for anyone looking for a role with excellent prospects.

-We spoke to the experts at Northumbria University London Campus, to find out why there’s never been a better time to start a career in cyber security:
+We spoke to Northumbria University London Campus to find out why there’s never been a better time to start a career in cyber security:

 You’ll have a number of roles to choose from

 There’s no set route into cyber security.

 Whether you’re a recent graduate, you’re looking for a career change, or you’re just looking to make the next step up in the field, there are a number of options to help you make your way into the industry – from apprenticeships and Master’s degrees, to roles in related fields and work placements.